 - Customer service questions

-When you use the analytical data, you get the complete insight on what your buyers generally prefer doing on your website, what options do they never touch, after what activity they generally tend to leave, where do they spend their most time on your website, and most importantly – what do they think about you.
+When you use the analytical data, you get complete insight on what your buyers generally prefer doing on your website, what options do they never touch, after what activity they generally tend to leave, where do they spend their most time on your website, and most importantly – what do they think about you.

 Asking your customers directly or analyzing their actions from the backend are both good and essential ways to understand your buyer personas for eCommerce and take action accordingly.